Metric Entropy and the Optimal Prediction of Chaotic Signals

-However, it is important to note that restricting ourselves to the class of hyperbolic toral automorphims means that some oddities occur that would not occur with a general purpose optimal predictor.
+Before considering the optimal prediction of signals derived from toral automorphisms, it is important to note that restricting ourselves to the class of hyperbolic toral automorphisms means that some oddities occur that would not occur with a general purpose optimal predictor.
 Hyperbolic toral automorphism of dimension $d$ are defined using finitely many parameters each of which is an integer (entries of the matrix $A$).
 One may exploit that fact and tweak the predictor in the next section to reconstruct the toral automorphism exactly.
 We do not overly specialize the prediction scheme in that way.
 The purpose of the prediction scheme is to show what kind of considerations may arise in the derivation of a general purpose predictor and the exact reconstruction of the toral automorphism from time series data is irrelevant in that regard.

-Hyperbolic toral automorphisms are maps.
-Although the theory has fewer technicalities for maps, continuous signals may be better targets for general purpose predictors.
-Typically maps arise as suspensions of flows or as maps between Poincaré sections of flows.
-A lot of information contained in the path taken by the flow is lost when a map is derived from a flow.